-Chaperones attending field trips must be approved by the Director of Student Services.
+Chaperones attending field trips must be approved by the Coordinator.
 Chaperones are to follow all school policies.
 This includes no smoking cigarettes or e-cigarettes, using any other form of tobacco, staying within reach of the children being supervised, no alcohol, etc. Pictures will not be taken by chaperones.